Shingle roof showing both box vents and ridge vents, with white and red text overlay reading "Box Vents vs. Ridge Vents"

 Ventilation is critical to your roof

-Now that we’ve covered why ventilation is so important to your roof, here is a more comprehensive list of roof ventilation types you might consider in addition to box and ridge vents:
+Now that you understand why ventilation matters, here’s a more complete list of roof ventilation options beyond standard box and ridge vents:

-Choosing the ventilation system best for your home depends on your budget, home features, and desired appearance.
-While proper ventilation is crucial, hiring the right Louisville roofing company for your project is the most critical decision you’ll make during your roof replacement process.
+Choosing the right ventilation system depends on your budget, home features, and preferred appearance.
+While proper ventilation is essential, hiring the right Louisville roofing company is the most important decision you’ll make during a roof replacement.

 What is my Roofing System Made of?

-Your roof consists of much more than shingles and ventilation.
-All the elements listed below come together to form your roofing system.
-When it comes time for a roof replacement, your roofing contractor should replace each of these components to ensure your new roof functions properly and stands the test of time.
+Your roof includes much more than shingles and ventilation.
+Each component works together to form a complete roofing system.
+During a roof replacement, your contractor should replace these elements to ensure your new roof performs properly and lasts for years.

-· Underlayment: Underlayment is the material layer between your shingles and roof deck.
-This is the last line of defense against leaks.
+Underlayment: This layer sits between the shingles and deck, providing the last line of defense against leaks.

-· Drip Edge: A drip edge is a metal flashing positioned at the roof’s perimeter to direct water away from your fascia boards.
+Drip Edge: Metal flashing along the roof perimeter directs water away from fascia boards.

 Louisville Roof Repair and Replacement